conor-walker/Pydle/README.md

 ## Prerequisites & Running
 To run from source, you'll need to have Python installed and accessible on your system.
-Download the repository locally, open a terminal in the src folder, and enter python pydle.py in the terminal window.
-And enjoy!
+- Download the repository locally
+- Open a terminal in the **src** folder
+- Enter ```python pydle.py``` in the terminal window.
+- And enjoy!
 Compiled binaries are provided in the releases section for Windows and Unix systems.
 For Windows, the exe can run as-is.
-For MacOS/Linux, download the pydle file, adn in a terminal window run the command ```chmod +x /path/pydle ```, then ```pydle``` while still in the directory.
+For MacOS/Linux, download the pydle file, adn in a terminal window run the command ```chmod +x /path/pydle```, then ```pydle``` while still in the directory.

 ## Future
 I don't anticipate spending a huge amount of time on this in the near future, but small things I'd like to throw in are: